 My Home The Block was shot on location in Redfern.

-Find a copy of "My Home The Block" on DVD, BluRay or on streaming services
+Find "My Home The Block" on DVD, BluRay or on streaming services

 Explore more Aboriginal movies